ddev/ddev/docs/content/users/install/ddev-installation.md

     This scripted installation prepares your default WSL2 Ubuntu distro and has no dependency on Docker Desktop.
 It is designed to be able to run multiple times without breaking anything.

-    The provided `PowerShell.exe` (original PowerShell 5) script can do most of the work for you, or you can handle these things manually.
+    The provided PowerShell script can do most of the work for you, or you can handle these things manually.
+(This script works with the built-in PowerShell v5, but not with the newer v7.)

     In all cases: